fmhy/edit/docs/feedback.md

 ### Feedback

 :::tip What is this?
-Anonymous comments, taken from reddit, discord, twitter, and our feedback system.
+These are all anonymous comments taken from Reddit, Discord, Twitter and our feedback system.
 This is why we do it.
 People are the motivation, equality is the goal.
 :::

 ***